How to Plan a Road Trip – The Definitive Guide 2023

 5. Fuel and Fuel Quality

-Fuel consumption is a lot higher when driving with 4WD engaged compared to 2WD.
+Fuel consumption is much higher when driving with 4WD engaged compared to 2WD.
 Long-range fuel tanks are the way to go.
 It may be the case, however, that you decide to purchase portable fuel storage containers.
-The jury is out as to whether metal or plastic fuel containers are better.
+The jury determines whether metal or plastic fuel containers are better.

 The next question to ponder is where to store them.
-If overhead, then be sure to not to exceed the vehicle’s roof load limit.
+If overhead, then do not exceed the vehicle’s roof load limit.

-And as with any overhead load, this requires proper securing and regular checking as straps do work loose.
+As with any overhead load, this requires proper securing and regular checking, as straps work loose.
 Lucky for us, our Hilux came with integrated long-range fuel tanks.

-If you’re after a cheaper option, then look for the inexpensive portable fuel filters that temporarily seat into the fuel filler pipe just prior to filling.
+If you’re after a cheaper option, look for inexpensive portable fuel filters that temporarily sit into the fuel filler pipe just before filling.
 The fuel from the nozzle flows into the filter and then to the tank.

 6. Air Filter

 Your engine needs both good quality and quantity of air to operate properly.
-After a dusty drive, take your air filter out and give it a shake to remove debris.
+After a dusty drive, remove your air filter and shake it to remove debris.
 Carrying a spare filter is a necessity.

 7. Tyre Pressure and Monitoring Tyre Pressure